ItsNickBarry/knip/packages/knip/README.md

 </div>

+> This is a fork of Knip with support for the `exec-staged` package.

 Knip finds and fixes **unused dependencies, exports and files** in your JavaScript and TypeScript projects.
 Less code and dependencies lead to improved performance, less maintenance and easier refactorings.